IBM/tag-based-push-notifications/DETAILED.md

 #### 3.2.2 Add Pushservice Provider

-When the user clicks on the 'Receive notification' button in the 'Watch Area' page 'Pushservice' provider method is called.
-This method checks if the user subscribed tag(location name) is present in the Mobile Foundation server by invoking the 'PushAPI' adapter.
+When the user clicks on the `Receive notification` button in the `Watch Area` page `Pushservice` provider method is called.
+This method checks if the user subscribed tag (location name) is present in the Mobile Foundation server by invoking the `PushAPI` adapter.
 When the call is returned successful, the provider issues calls to register the device and subscribe to the tag in the same order.

-Add provider by name 'pushservice' under IonicMobileApp/src/providers.
+Add provider by name `pushservice` under `IonicMobileApp/src/providers`.

-Update the IonicMobileApp/src/providers/pushservice/pushservice.ts with code below.
+Update the `IonicMobileApp/src/providers/pushservice/pushservice.ts` with code below.

 <pre><code>
 /// <reference path="../../../plugins/cordova-plugin-mfp-push/typings/mfppush.d.ts" />